AdobeDocs/experience-manager-cloud-service.en/help/release-notes/deprecated-removed-features.md

 This bundle can be indirectly included by adding third party dependencies such as the AEM Groovy Console.

+### Build-time Requirements

+These adjustments are required to allow building the project with newer versions of Java but not required for runtime compatibility.
+The Maven plug-ins can be updated at any time as they are compatible with older versions of Java.

 #### Minimum version of bnd-maven-plugin {#bnd-maven-plugin}

-Update the usage of bnd-maven-plugin to version 6.4.0 or higher to ensure support for newer JVM runtimes.
+Update the usage of bnd-maven-plugin to version 6.4.0 to ensure support for newer JVM runtimes.
+Versions 7 or higher are not compatible with Java 11 or lower so an upgrade to that version is not recommended at this time.

 #### Minimum version of aemanalyser-maven-plugin {#aemanalyser-maven-plugin}